wangbinwu13116175205/STKEC/README.md

 # TODO

-#TODO: Aggregate the day vector of each node, and complete long_pattern=np.load('long_term_path') in line 76 in main.py.
+#TODO: if you want to use another dataset, please aggregate the day vector of each node, and complete long_pattern=np.load('long_term_path') in line 76 in main.py.

 #ToDO: select some nodes with stable patterns to evaluate the effectiveness of knowledge consolidation and select new nodes to to evaluate the effectiveness of knowledge expand.